juanzjck/interviewTechSolvedProblems/README.md

 <h1>Interview tech problems</h1>
 # interviewTechSolvedProblems
-Is a collection of solved programing problems
+Is a collection of solved programing problems  of hackerArrank